tamarillo/docs/readme.md

 # Tamarillo Documentation

-This repository contains all documentation files for the Tamarillo project.
+This repository contains the documentation files for the Tamarillo project.